joakim/bismark/extensions.md

 ## Code

-Code can be enclosed in curly braces `{…}` to be evaluated within the text.
+Code can be enclosed in curly braces `{…}`, to be evaluated when the text is rendered.

 	The answer is... { 2 * 3 * 7 }.

 > The answer is… 42.

-A language could be specified, similar to monospace blocks.
+A language may be specified, similar to monospace blocks.

 	{js
 	  [1, 2, 3, 4].reduce((acc, n) => acc + n, 0)